VitaRin/ProtBert-IS/README.md

 > - Testing files that read protein sequences from a .fasta file and produce a prediction output.
 > - Code used to create the custom dataset.
 > - Custom training and testing datasets.
+> - The Python file used for training the models.

-The code used for training can be found in the original ProtBert GitHub: https://github.com/agemagician/ProtTrans/blob/master/Fine-Tuning/ProtBert_BFD_FineTuning_MS.ipynb
+The code used for fine tuning was adapted from the original ProtBert GitHub: https://github.com/agemagician/ProtTrans/blob/master/Fine-Tuning/ProtBert_BFD_FineTuning_MS.ipynb

 ### The models can be found here: